thatShashankGuy/Minifly/README.md

 # Minifly
-Minifly is Image size reducer app built in electron Js
+Minifly is Image size reducer a cross platform desktop app built in Electron Js